Coined quantum walks on the line: Disorder, entanglement, and localization: Introduction

 \section{Introduction}

 Quantum walks have shown significant potential in quantum computing applications as a practical tool to build quantum algorithms~\cite{She03,Ven12,Kad21,San12,Lecca19,Childs04,Tul08,Mag11,Xia20,Qia21,Aca20,Boe20}.
 Even more so, quantum walks are computationally universal as Childs has shown in his seminal paper~\cite{Childs09}.
 Long-standing results of quantum walks outperforming their classical counterparts, see, e.g., Refs.~\cite{Tul08,Aha2001,Moo02,Kempe05,Wong18,Far98,Childs04,Ape22}, thus substantiate the promises of quantum technologies to revolutionize real-world applications in the near future, such as high-performance computing or secure communications~\cite{Deu20,Aru19,Gio06,Pez18,Zhong20,Zhang17}.
 Despite continuous progress in quantum computing, arguably two of the most influential quantum algorithms have been developed decades ago, namely Shor's factorizing algorithm~\cite{Shor} and Grover's search algorithm~\cite{Grover}.
-It turns out that designing algorithms with quantum advantage is intricate~\cite{Niel10} and thus it is important to properly understand the fundamental building blocks of these algorithms which can be formulated in terms of quantum walks.
-It is the purpose of this work to explore the influence of disorder on quantum walks.
-Disorder may arise naturally as undesirable error from faulty quantum operations but could potentially be used as a tailored resource to improve computational performance of quantum algorithms.
-It is well-established that disordered quantum media may lead to wave localization since the discovery of Anderson localization~\cite{And58}, see also Ref.~\cite{Bik09} for a comprehensive overview.
-The localization phenomenon has been explored in a variety of setups~\cite{Billy08,Roati08,Kan98,For96,Schw07,Lah08,Wie97,Sto06,Inui04}, even without disorder~\cite{Jahnke08}.
-In this work we will explore disorder induced localization in quantum walks and its implications on entanglement properties.
+It turns out that designing algorithms with quantum advantage is intricate~\cite{Niel10} and thus, it is important to properly understand the fundamental building blocks of these algorithms which can be formulated \sw{as} quantum walks.

+\sw{In this work we will study the influence of of disorder on the entanglement properties of quantum walks.} Disorder may arise naturally as undesirable error from faulty quantum operations but could potentially be used as a tailored resource to improve computational performance of quantum algorithms.
+It is wellestablished that disordered quantum media may lead to wave localization since the discovery of Anderson localization~\cite{And58}, see also Ref.~\cite{Bik09} for a comprehensive overview. \sw{Localization has been explored} in a variety of setups~\cite{Billy08,Roati08,Kan98,For96,Schw07,Lah08,Wie97,Sto06,Inui04}, even without disorder~\cite{Jahnke08}. \sw{However, its influence on entanglement witnesses in quantum walks has not been fully explored, with some notable exceptions~\cite{Vieira13,Vieira14,Oma21}.
+As quantum entanglement is a computational resource~\cite{Chi19}, it is important to understand how entanglement and localization affect one another. }